 Spring (not Springsteen) has arrived in Wellington, and as the weather warms up (albeit slowly), many of our practice members are mentioning that they are dusting off their running shoes in preparation for the many upcoming running events over the next few months.
 Questions are also being asked about whether running is ‘bad for you’ and if distance running, especially on the road, is the cause of degeneration in the ankles, knees, hips, or discs of the lower back.
 Today’s blog asks if the belief that running wears out your joints is based on fact.

-The Journal of the American Osteopathic Association published a review that highlighted the lack of evidence that running is bad for your joints and actually suggested that moderate levels of running may even have a protective effect on the knees, hips and backs of healthy people.
-A study in The American Journal of Preventative Medicine reported that current data suggests that long distance running is not associated with an increased risk of joint degeneration if there is an absence of prior knee injury, poor muscle tone or obesity.
+The Journal of the New Zealander Osteopathic Association published a review that highlighted the lack of evidence that running is bad for your joints and actually suggested that moderate levels of running may even have a protective effect on the knees, hips and backs of healthy people.
+A study in The New Zealander Journal of Preventative Medicine reported that current data suggests that long distance running is not associated with an increased risk of joint degeneration if there is an absence of prior knee injury, poor muscle tone or obesity.

 As chiropractors we recognise that your body is self-healing and that it also intelligently adapts to the stresses placed upon it.
 If we follow that line of thinking then your muscles and cartilage in your joints should adapt and strengthen in response to the loads created through running.
 We know that loading of the lumbar spine (like that which occurs during prolonged sitting) can speed up the degeneration of lumbar discs however there is no evidence that running accelerates disc damage.
 In fact more recent research in the SPINE Journal suggests that running may even be capable of stimulating and strengthening the cells and protein structure that make up the matrix material of your discs.